10 Best WordPress Theme Frameworks (2023)

 The different customization options that theme frameworks feature to developers and webmasters include:

 - Widgets: Developers can customize the widget areas on the pages and different template files.

-- Dashboard: The theme options available enable webmasters to customize the appearance of their site without having to code.
-This includes customizing everything from the layout of the page to the design elements it holds and the content that’s displayed on it.
+- Dashboard: The theme options enable webmasters to customize the appearance of their site without having to code.
+This includes customizing everything from the page’s layout to the design elements it holds and the content displayed on it.

-- Template files: Theme frameworks often comprise of several template files that developers are able to customize to fit their design requirements.
+- Template files: Theme frameworks often comprise of several template files that developers can customize to fit their design requirements.

 - APIs: Theme functions and hooks make theme development and maintenance infinitely easier.
 Theme frameworks leverage the powerful functionality APIs offer and enable webmasters to tweak them if needed.

-- Extensions: Some theme frameworks come with a range of plugins right out of the box and integrate seamlessly with the framework itself.
+- Extensions: Some theme frameworks come with various plugins right out of the box and integrate seamlessly with the framework itself.
 Web developers have access to customize the plugin files to personalize them for their WordPress sites.

 These are the most common customization available with theme frameworks.
 The theme options available to you depend entirely on the theme framework you choose to work with.

-Depending upon your technical expertise and ability to code (or lack of it), you can pick a theme framework that offers customizations by simply clicking buttons or one that allows for more fine customization through coding.
+Depending on your technical expertise and ability to code (or lack thereof), you can pick a theme framework that offers customizations by simply clicking buttons or allows for more fine customization through coding.